Mohammadpur Government High School: Admission

 Under the control of Directorate General of Secondary and Higher Education, Dhaka admission lotteries of all the government schools of Dhaka city are taken.
 There is no intense competition in the admission process.
 Students are selected to study at this school by lottery.
 Usually students are admitted in classes 1,6 and 9.
 Admission can be considered in other classes if a vacancy is created.
 The admission test is taken usually in December after the annual exam.

 Guardian teacher conference

-To make each students best from better, a conference is called where they discuss the problems of a student and how to remove those.
-Thus this school gradually makes good results in PEC, JSC & SSC.
+A conference is called where students discuss the problems of a student and how to remove those, which may contribute to this school performing will in PEC, JSC & SSC.

 School magazine

-The name of the magazine of the school is UDDIPON (উদ্দীপন).
-The magazine is not published regularly every year.
-It is published after every 4 years.
-The school magazine is a historical document of the growth of the school.
-It informs the future generation of students about the traditions built up of their school.
-This valuable publication is the opportunity that students require to show their creative talents.
-Along with academic studies, students are encouraged in games and athletics, art and craft, science clubs, dramatics and various other activities.
-These make the years in school interesting and worth remembering.
-But intellectual activities like debates, elocution and essay-writing competitions are rarely found.
-The school magazine is the window to the activities of the school.
-Proper initiative by the teachers can help in improving the views and expressions of the students which in turn will raise the standard of the magazine.
+The school magazine is UDDIPON (উদ্দীপন).
+It is published every four years rather than annually.
+The magazine records aspects of the school's activities and development and includes contributions by students.
+Students also participate in games and athletics, art and craft, science clubs, dramatics and other activities.
+Debates, elocution and essay-writing competitions are less common.
+The magazine includes material relating to school activities and student work.